shadmanadman/kchacha20/readme.md

-This repository is part of the example accompanying the article:
+This repository is part of the example accompanying the following article:

 Rust + KMP: System Performance Meets Multiplatform Delivery https://medium.com/@adman.shadman/rust-kmp-system-performance-meets-multiplatform-delivery-b403c2a4f6fc